Foha2001/Foha2001/README.md

 - 👋 Hi, I’m @Foha2001
-- 👀 I’m interested in R program
+- 👀 I’m interested in programming langages and finance